 3. Experience

 Virtual bookkeepers should have knowledge and experience in your industry.
-Certain intricacies are unique per industry, and your virtual bookkeeper must be aware of these.
+Certain intricacies are unique per industry; your virtual bookkeeper must know these.